What does EMV Stand For?

 Europay, Mastercard & Visa are the companies who started the EMV standard, and have loaned their names to this technology, which is where the acronym comes from.

 Today EMV has been expanded to EMVCo and is managed by the three founding companies among others, like JCB, Amex, and Discover.

-An EMV enabled payment card utilizes the chip & pin method for processing transactions.
+An EMV enabled payment card utilizes the chip & pin method for processing transactions through a POS system.
 The chip refers to the small microchip that is embedded in the card, and users enter their pin (personal identification number) to confirm a transaction.